Museu Medeiros e Almeida: Acquisition by Medeiros e Almeida: 1943–1965

-On 22 December 1943, Medeiros e Almeida and his wife, living on Rua do Salitre, signed the deeds for the house, which was close to António's parents home, no. 12 on the same street.
+On 22 December 1943, Medeiros e Almeida and his wife, living on Rua do Salitre, purchased the house, which was close to António's parents home, no. 12 on the same street.

 Medeiros e Almeida hired the prestigious architect Carlos Chambers d’Oliveira Ramos (1897–1969) to carry out the remodelling and improvements necessary for the couple to move in.

 As his first official act in June 1946, the oratory was inaugurated in a ceremony presided by the Patriarch of Lisbon, Cardinal Cerejeira (1888–1977).

 The New Wing

-In the mid-1960s, AMA had already gathered an important collection of decorative arts, which he had decided to bequeath to his country.
+In the mid-1960s, Medeiros e Almeida had already gathered an important collection of decorative arts, which he had decided to bequeath to his country.
 In 1968, began implementing the project to set up a museum, which included transforming his residence.

 To keep the entire collection together and aware that it would continue to grow and needed more exhibition space, AMA ordered the construction of a new wing in the garden.

 For the expansion project, the collector hired architect Alberto Cruz (1920–1990), the new wing consisted of two floors in a total area of around 950 m2.
 With this extension, the future institution was formed by different areas: the residence with fourteen rooms, and the new wing, made up of thirteen new spaces.

 The extension work and the set-up of the House Museum were concluded in 1974 by architects Frederico George (1915–1994) and José Sommer Ribeiro (1924–2006).
 The latter was also responsible for the museum project.
 In accordance with the dedication and care he put into everything he was involved with, Medeiros e Almeida supervised the project in person.